 I’ve thrown a lot of information at you in this blog, but even so, it’s only a small part of all that the AWS Cloud can provide.
 And, that cloud is always evolving and improving.
 Continuing education about what’s new and updated in your Amazon Web Services Cloud is a must.

-Encourage and incorporate education for users, and understand any cloud initiative has ongoing time and financial impacts.
+Encourage and incorporate education for users about AWS solutions and understand any cloud initiative has ongoing time and financial impacts.